Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 WoodsYard

-Classic wine bar vibes abound WoodsYard, a neighbourhood pizza and small plates joint nestled by Albert Park Lake.
-Pizza wise, the well-crafted sourdough bases are naturally fermented and then laden with local produce, (like guanciale, chilli, honey and buffalo mozzarella), before being fired in a wood oven.
-The tightly-executed small plates range from oysters and kingfish sashimi, to anchovy toast with salsa verde and goats cheese and snack-tastic gnocco fritto.
-The list of natural, biodynamic and organic pours changes almost daily, and there's a range of wild-fermented craft beers from the likes of Hop Nation on tap and by the tin.
-They also make a mean dirty martini.
+Classic wine bar vibes abound at WoodsYard, a neighbourhood pizza and small plates spot tucked beside Albert Park Lake.
+Their naturally fermented sourdough pizzas are wood-fired and topped with local produce like guanciale, chilli, honey, and buffalo mozzarella.
+Small plates are equally impressive—think oysters, kingfish sashimi, anchovy toast with salsa verde and goat’s cheese, and snack-worthy gnocco fritto.
+The drinks list is ever-evolving, featuring natural, biodynamic wines, wild-fermented beers from Hop Nation, and a seriously good dirty martini.

 74 Eastern Road, South Melbourne